Niraj-Kr-29/Niraj-Kr-29/README.md

 <br>

-- 🔭 I am presently enrolled in a Bachelor of Technology program in Engineering and Computational Mechanics at NIT Jamshedpur.
+- 🔭 I am presently enrolled in a Bachelor of Technology program in Engineering and Computational Mechanics at **NIT Jamshedpur**.

 <br>